Combines drone detection (radar/RF/EO), jamming, and spoofing into a comprehensive drone defense system.

 Kinetic interceptors involve physically disabling or destroying drones using projectiles or other impact-based methods.
 C-UAS guns are a popular kinetic solution, designed to shoot projectiles that can disable drones by damaging their critical components.
 These guns can be handheld or mounted on vehicles, providing flexible deployment options.
 Kinetic interceptors are highly effective against a wide range of drone types, including those that may be resistant to electronic countermeasures.

-The key technologies of C-UAS include a range of detection, tracking and neutralization methods.
+The key technologies of C-UAS include a range of signal detection, tracking and neutralization methods.
 These technologies work together to provide comprehensive protection against the growing threat of drone systems.
 The Anti-UAV system can be freely paired with any drone RF detection equipment, radar, EO/IR camera and other defense equipment to form a comprehensive anti-UAV defense system.

 Current C-UAS Systems and Strategies Used by the Army